 Over the last ten years, we have transformed the sustainability of our charity.
+By operating on the principles of social enterprise, we continue to offer everyone affordable access to the countryside, our coasts and the culture of towns and cities

-By operating everyone affordable access to the Those that can afford to pay for their stays, do.
+Those that can afford to pay for their stays, do.
 Through efficient operation of our network, the revenue we make covers the bulk of our costs.
-That means the support we receive from members, donors and funders is invested where it can make the greatest difference: into our work with young people and their challenging lives.
+That means the support we receive from members, donors and funders is invested where it can make the greatest difference: into our work with young people and their families - particularly those with challenging lives.